Edgeberry/Edgeberry-Device-Hub/alignment.md

 * **Composable and modular** – The architecture is intentionally simple, broken into meaningful parts rather than built as a monolith.
 * **Decentralization** – Each server instance is sovereign but can optionally sync or interoperate with others.
 * **Bounded flexibility** – The system supports many use cases, but always within the defined scope of managing Edgeberry devices.

+## Maintainability & DX (Junior‑Friendly)

+Simple rules so you can contribute confidently:

+- **Tools you need**: TypeScript, Node.js/Express, React, SQLite, Mosquitto (MQTT), D‑Bus.
+No extra frameworks.

+- **Run locally**:
+  - `bash scripts/dev_start.sh` (hot reload, broker + services).
+  - Copy `.env.example` → `.env` per project if needed.

+- **Add something new**:
+  - API endpoint: add a handler, register route, add a short comment with request/response, add a tiny test.
+  - MQTT topic: use `shared/mqtt` helpers, document request/response topic names here, add a fixture test.
+  - UI widget: create a small component with loading/error states and a typed fetch hook.

+- **Coding rules**:
+  - TypeScript strict, ESLint + Prettier pass before commit.
+  - Use types from `shared/` for DTOs/schemas; don’t duplicate shapes.
+  - Never log secrets.
+Make errors actionable (what failed and what to try).

+- **Before opening a PR**:
+  - Run lint/typecheck/build locally.
+  - If you changed an API/topic/contract, update this file and the nearest README or code comment.
+  - Keep PRs small and focused.

 ## Readability & Documentation Standards